 How to take a time out for your brain

 We’re all racing through life at a hundred miles an hour: heads down, focused on what needs doing right now.
-The tasks on the ever-growing to-do list, the school run, what’s in the fridge for dinner, making some sort of plan for the weekend... rinse and repeat.
+The tasks on the ever-growing to-do list, the school run, what’s in the fridge for dinner, making some plans for the weekend... rinse and repeat.
 We reassure ourselves that this is what they mean by living life to the full: “I’m packing in loads, so I must be doing it right!”

 Image

 And yet, so often this ‘busyness’ becomes a comfort blanket; the perfect excuse for not trying anything new or dealing with the important-not-urgent issues.
-It’s never a good time for that tricky conversation with a friend, to think about making a career change, to build in some better habits, or to simply sit with our thoughts and see what comes up.
+It’s never a good time for that tricky conversation with a friend, to think about making a career change, to build some better habits, or to sit with our thoughts and see what comes up.

 Four ways to turn it all off